Information about Liquid Facelift Procedures in New York with top Facelift Surgeon, Dr. Andrew Jacono.

 - Nasolabial folds

-Depending upon each patient's goals in rejuvenation, Dr. Jacono will use a combination of the dermal fillers and muscle relaxing neurotoxins to achieve the desired results.
+Depending on the patient’s goals, Dr. Jacono will use a combination of dermal fillers and neurotoxins.

 How Long Do Liquid Facelift Results Last?

 On average, a liquid facelift will last about one year.
 However, certain variables such as skin type, lifestyle, and injection type may affect how long results last.

 Dr. Jacono formulates a customized regimen for each patient that extends the duration of results.
 In some cases, patients will need to return for touch-up appointments to maintain the integrity of their outcomes.

 Are there any Risks Associated with Liquid Facelifts?

 Liquid facelift procedures are safe and carry little risk of serious complications.
 In some cases, patients may experience bruising, tenderness, or swelling in treatment areas.
 If this occurs, over-the-counter anti-inflammatory medications can provide relief.